oceansofvectors/neural_network/README.md

 ## Results

-The trained model achieves an accuracy of `96%` on the Kaggle submission with only one hidden layer.
+The trained model achieves an accuracy of `96%` on the Kaggle competition.